rivayama/pag/README.md

 Now you can run the server.

-	$ python manage.py runserver
+	$ foreman start

-Access `localhost:8000` by an web browser.
+Access `localhost:5000` by an web browser.

 Enjoy PAG!